 When planning the recipe, I wasn’t sure if we would love it because cabbage stew is not one of those much liked dishes in Turkey.
 But I was determined to cook and see myself if it could become a hit or not.
 How could a dish with ground beef and cabbage become tasteless?
 To our surprise, it was superb!
 Plus, it is very easy and doesn’t require a lot of time to cook this cabbage stew, I’ve made it several times since then.
 Try it when cabbage is still in season!Print

-A comforting dish with cabbage and ground beef.
+A comforting and tasty stew with cabbage and ground beef.